hieptl/netflix-clone/README.md

   firebaseDatabase,
   firebaseAuth
 };
 ```

 <a id="build-netflix-login-page"></a>
-## __7.8.
+## __6.8.
 Build Netflix Login Page.__

 <a id="figure38"></a>
 <img src="./md-images/netflix-login1.png" alt="drawing" width="666"/>

 Figure 38.
 Login page - Netflix.

-The above image describes how login page is separated into smaller components.
-In this case, we have a wrapper component which is called "Login" component.
-On the other hand, "Nav" component can be reused and "Login Form" component should be created in order to create sign-in form.
+The above image describes how the login page is separated into smaller components.
+In this case, we have a wrapper component which is called the "Login" component.
+On the other hand, the "Nav" component can be reused and the "Login Form" component should be created to create a sign-in form.
 The following steps will help us achieve that step by step.

-- Step 1: Create LoginForm.js in "component/login" folder with the following code.
+- Step 1: Create LoginForm.js in the "component/login" folder with the following code.

 ```js
 function LoginForm() {